simpi21/dialog-contact-form/readme.txt

 Just another WordPress contact form plugin.
 Simple but flexible.

 = Features =
-* No premium version and will never be.
 * Beginner friendly WordPress contact form plugin.
 * Very simple and lightweight.
 * No JavaScript dependency, Written in vanilla JavaScript.